-- 1. QTL_net initiates periodic programme review process with the deans The dean of the faculty or entity contacts the programme directors to request that they begin the self-assessment review process.
-QARC, Registrar's, and IDAR Offices will be notified by QTL_net. - 2.
-Select self-assessment group
+1. QAID initiates periodic programme review process with the deans

+The dean of the faculty contacts the programme directors to request that they begin the self-assessment review process.
+QARC, IDAR's and the Registrar's Office will be notified by QAID.

+2. Select self-assessment group

 The programme directors, in consultation with the dean of the faculty, selects the members of the self-assessment group from within the discipline grouping.
-This will normally be a minimum of 5 of 6 members that include faculty, staff and students.
+This will normally be a minimum five of six members that include faculty, staff, program officers and students.